Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 During this time, about 1 out of 5 young adults aged 18-25 were drafted or volunteered for military service.

-Because the government gave a draft deferment to anyone in college, this began the hyper growth of college attendance by young adults.
+Because the government gave a draft deferment to anyone in college during the Vietnam War era, this began the hyper growth of college attendance by young adults.

 Protests were common at college campuses – at Kent State University, the national guard shot and killed students.
 At Jackson State College in MS, police shot and killed 2 students and wounded 12 others.
 At Santa Barbara, police shot and killed 1 student protester.